 The maintenance and replacement of components to maintain the correct performance of the doorset for the full life of the building is thus essential.
-Refer to BS 8214: 1990 for guidance on the maintenance of fire-resisting doors.

 The most important factor is that these devices are designed to protect human life against fire and to ensure people can safely exit a building.
 Nothing must be done or neglected that could compromise this.